nighithatn/Twitter-Sentiment-Analysis-using-NLP/README.md

 ---

-## ⭐ If you found this project useful, give it a star!
+⭐ If you found this project useful, consider giving it a star!